Eighth Wonder of the World

 Banaue is a fourth class municipality in the province of Ifugao.
 What makes the place so famous is that it is home to a UNESCO World Heritage Site, the Banaue Rice Terraces.
 The 2000-year old terraces were carved into the mountains of Ifugao by ancestors of the indigenous people.
 They did this using the most primitive tools known to man.

 The Rice Terraces are commonly referred to by Filipinos as the “Eighth Wonder of the World”.
 They range in height from 3,300 to 4,500 feet above sea level.
 The mountain springs and streams supply the irrigation and are an engineering marvel.
-This has then been channeled into downhill canals, which in turn, supply water to the rice terraces and then retain it.
+This has then been channelled into downhill canals, which in turn, supply water to the rice terraces and then retain it.

 Rice terraces that defy belief